chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 It all depends on **humans**.
 Yes, those fuzzy emotional unreliable humans.

-### Working with human
+### Working with humans

 > Once, a software architect said this to me: Software Architect is a very special role.
 We are responsible for the overall quality of the codebase.
 We know the quality of the codebase depends on developers.
 And yet, we don't have any power to hold those developers accountable.
 We can only design, convince, and maybe set some rules.

 A path toward maintainable architecture is such a vague path.
 Since it all depends on humans, there is no correct answer.
 No matter what you do, you might be right, or you might be wrong.

-Software engineers are familiar with working with binary.
-There will always be a right way.
+Software engineers are familiar with working with a binary concept.
 Code should either compiled or error.
 Code should either pass a test or fail a test.
 Everything should be consistent and reproducible.

 On the other hand, humans are not consistent at all.
 Today a human can love one thing, and tomorrow they might hate it.
 They might say our codebase is the best codebase ever today, and in the next few months, they might want to rewrite everything from scratch.

 How can we work with humans?

-I would like to introduce you to two fields that are pretty much in the same spot.
+I would like to introduce you to two fields that are pretty much in the same place.

 The first field is the design field.
-Designers never have direct control over users, yet they need to design both UX and UI to guide users to do the right thing.
+Designers don't have direct control over users, yet they need to design both UX and UI to guide users to do the right thing.
 Their career pretty much depends on the user doing the right thing while still happy with the overall experience.

-The second field is the economic field.
+The second field is the economic.
 Economic planners never have direct control over the population behavior, yet they need to create a system that incentivizes people to a certain economic direction.
 Otherwise, the whole nation failed.

 I am always fascinated by behavioral economics.
 How can you introduce a policy?
 How will people react to that?
 What will be the consequence?